 Next position: Medical school student, University of Michigan

 Kevin Pineault (Jan 2014 - May 2016)

-Kevin graduated with a degree in Bioengineering (Honors) in May 2016 and will study Medicine at Johns Hopkins University.
+Kevin graduated from the University of Maryland with a degree in Bioengineering (Honors) in May 2016.
 He graduated from Concord High School in 2011 in Wilmington, Delaware.
 Kevin transferred to the University of Maryland in the Fall of 2013 and joined the Jewell Research Lab in the spring of 2014.
 Kevin is studied biomaterials used in vaccines and their impact on immune signaling pathways under the direction of Ph.D. candidate James Andorko.
 Kevin was an ASPIRE Fellow, received the Godo Biomedical Research Scholarship, the Maryland Summer Scholars Award, and the Outstanding ASPIRE Fellow of the year in 2015/2016.
 Outside the Lab, Kevin has an interest in improving engineering and pre-medical education, as well as hiking, backpacking, and volunteering at nearby medical centers and hospitals.

-Anthony Trinh (Jan 2015 - May 2015)
+Anthony Trinh (Jan 2015 - May 2016)